There are two options on how to manage your company:

 Consider the following example:

-- large number of members
+- The number of LLC members is relatively large

 What does a manager-managed structure look like?